PGB-LIV/jmzquantml/trunk/README.txt

 Changelog

-  - Current version 1.0.0-rc3-1.0.4
+  - Current version 1.0.0-rc3-1.0.5
-  - Previous version 1.0.0-rc3-1.0.3
+  - Previous version 1.0.0-rc3-1.0.4.1

+jmzquantml version 1.0.0-rc3-1.0.5 -- (30, November 2012)
+  - adapted to latest schema changes:
+    - added a new <RatioQuantLayer> with the DataType element
+    - added a new optional rawFile_ref to <Feature>

+jmzquantml version 1.0.0-rc3-1.0.4.1 -- (29, November 2012)
+  - fixed the bug of wrong <ProteinGroup> class

 jmzquantml version 1.0.0-rc3-1.0.4 -- (28, November 2012)
-  - adapt to latest schema change which introduces <ProteinRef> element under         <ProteinGroup>
+  - adapted to latest schema change which introduces <ProteinRef> element under <ProteinGroup>

 jmzquantml version 1.0.0-rc3-1.0.3 -- (22, November 2012)
-  - adapt to latest schema changes:
+  - adapted to latest schema changes:
     - the root mzQuantML element now has a mandatory id and an optional name
     - pre order Person before Organization in AuditCollection
     - add complete definitions to elements

 jmzquantml version 1.0.0-rc3-1.0.2 -- (8, November 2012)
   - be able to unmarshal ParamList and ParamGroup

 jmzquantml version 1.0.0-rc3-1.0.1 -- (2, November 2012)
-  - fix the bug of wrong namespace in marshall function
+  - fixed the bug of wrong namespace in marshall function

 jmzquantml version 1.0.0-rc3-1.0.0 -- (1, November 2012)
   - update this (README.txt) document